Destiny 2 post-release content: Year 4 (2020–2022)

 Year 4, which began with Beyond Light, continued Year 3's seasonal model, with a couple of exceptions.
-Each season's seasonal content remained in the game until the conclusion of Year 4, allowing players to experience each season for that year, regardless of when they began playing, much like the seasons of Year 2's Annual Pass, though the player had to still purchase the respective season passes to access the content.
+Each season's content remained in the game until the conclusion of Year 4, allowing players to experience each season for that year, regardless of when they began playing, much like the seasons of Year 2's Annual Pass, though the player had to still purchase the respective season passes to access the content.
 Some seasonal triumphs, however, could only be completed during the active season.
 Unlike Year 3, however, players did not receive the active season for free when they purchased the standard version of Beyond Light.
 The narrative across each season in Year 4 was also more interconnected instead of being cut into individual seasonal arcs like in previous years.
 Season 13 introduced weekly Seasonal Challenges that could be completed at anytime during the active season in Bungie's attempt to remove "FOMO" (fear of missing out) for players who were not able to login every week.
 Season 14 reduced the Power level increases for each non-expansion season to 10 (previously 50), meaning that players who had maxed out their gear in the prior season would only have to level up through pinnacle gear activities; this was in response to player complaints about the grind required at the start of each season.
-There were also four named seasons for Year 4: Season of the Hunt, which was available alongside Beyond Lights release in November 2020, Season of the Chosen in February 2021, Season of the Splicer in May 2021, and then Season of the Lost in August 2021, which ran to February 2022, lasting over six months (26 weeks) due to the delay of The Witch Queen from November 2021 to February 2022.
+There were also four named seasons for Year 4: Season of the Hunt (Season 12), which was available alongside Beyond Lights release in November 2020, Season of the Chosen (Season 13) in February 2021, Season of the Splicer (Season 14) in May 2021, and then Season of the Lost (Season 15) in August 2021, which ran to February 2022, lasting over six months (26 weeks) due to the delay of The Witch Queen from November 2021 to February 2022.
 Due to this delay, the Bungie 30th Anniversary Pack was released in December 2021, adding two new activities and gear inspired by Bungie's previous games from the past 30 years.
 Upon the release of The Witch Queen, all of Year 4's seasonal content was removed from the game except for the Battlegrounds activity that was introduced in Season of the Chosen and the content of the Bungie 30th Anniversary Pack.
 Battlegrounds and strikes were merged into one singular playlist called the Vanguard Operations.
+Astral Alignment from Season of the Lost was later re-added as an arena activity in December 2025.